codeoverflow-org/nodecg-io-docs/docs/getting_started/security_considerations.md

 5. Anyone intercepting network traffic between the NodeCG instance and browser with a logged in dashboard can access all configuration and passwords.

-    -   It is highly recommended to configure NodeCG to use HTTPS when using untrusted networks (e.g. the internet, open wifi if your NodeCG port is not firewalled)
+    -   It is highly recommended configuring NodeCG to use HTTPS when using untrusted networks (e.g. the internet, open Wi-Fi if your NodeCG port is not firewalled)

 TL;DR don't use untrusted bundles and use HTTPS if your NodeCG run inside an untrusted network.